Mediation vs. Arbitration: What’s the Difference?

 Advantages of Arbitration

-Arbitration is another way for two people to resolve their differences outside of the court system with the help of a specially trained, neutral third-party, called an arbitrator.
+Arbitration is another way for two people to resolve their differences outside of the court system.
+This process is also conducted with the help of a specially trained, neutral third-party, known as an arbitrator.

 - Arbitration is almost always less expensive than hiring a lawyer and going to trial.